Here’s the list of new features and tech which is coming up in Ubuntu 22.10 Kinetic Kudu.

 All the packages and repos are named as “kinetic” in applicable places for this release.

-Ubuntu 22.10 features Linux Kernel 5.19, which was released a few days back.
+Ubuntu 22.10 features Linux Kernel 5.19, which was released a while back.
 The current mainline kernel, which is dubbed as version 6.0, won’t feature in this version due to a schedule mismatch.

 Linux Kernel 5.19 brings regular updates across CPU, GPU and other peripherals.
 Significant features in this Kernel include multi-platform ARM support, LoongArch arch support, support for AMD RDNA, CDNA, Intel’s Raptor Lake and many important updates.
 You can read in detail about its new features on this page.